emj-s/MotionDeblurAVX2/README.md

 # Project Proposal - *High-Performance Image Processing with SIMD: Real-Time Motion Deblurring*

+--- Link to video ---

+--- Links to source codes ---

 ## Description

-To include: (delete later)
-- Short project intro and dscription
-    - What is the project about?
-    - What are used in the project (Wiener and Sobel)
-    - How to use (step by step)
-- Why use AVX2 over CUDA?

-## Discussion of parallel algorithims used
-AVX2 was the chosen language for the project due its universality in terms of hardware, where most systems can write/execute in AVX2.
-Compared to CUDA where it requires an NVIDIA graphics card for one to be able to program.
-Another reason for choosing AVX2 is because ...
+The proposed program is an AVX2-optimized deblurring pipeline that runs on NASM and C++.
+The aim of the project is to avchieve image deblurring with real-time performance while preserving the quality.

-As explained earlier, the project makes use of Sobel filter for edge detection and Wiener deconvolution for ...
-These two are the main algorithims that will be parallelized in AVX2.
-T
+The project utilizes Sobel filter for edge detection and Weiner deconvolution that will later be parallelized to optimize the performance and maximize CPU utilization.